zunkelty/zunkelty/README.md

 -------

-📊 A breakdown of everything I've worked on in the 7 days
+📊 A breakdown of everything I've worked on in the last 7 days

 <!--START_SECTION:waka-->
 ```text